Gregor History, Family Crest & Coats of Arms

 The surname Gregor was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, as their origins can be traced back to Griogair, son of the eighth century King Alpin of Scotland, the High King of the Scots and Picts who died in 860 AD.
 Hence, their famous motto translates from Gaelic as 'Royal is my blood.'
 They are the principal branch of the Siol Alpine whose representative, King Kenneth the Hardy, was son of MacAlpin, the first King of the Scots.

-Important Dates for the Gregor family
+Early History of the Gregor family

 This web page shows only a small excerpt of our Gregor research.
 Another 491 words (35 lines of text) covering the years 1587, 1000, 1603, 1603, 1888, 1640, 1671, 1734 and are included under the topic Early Gregor History in all our PDF Extended History products and printed products wherever possible.